TULiberalArts/Geography-and-Urban-Studies/pages/undergradaute.md

 Questions?
 Contact [guses@temple.edu](mailto:guses@temple.edu).

 ## Teaching Social Studies
 Planning to become a teacher?
 You can double-major through Temple’s [College of Education](http://education.temple.edu/).
 The double-major combines the GUS major with one in social studies education.
-Undergraduate majors in geography and urban studies majors also have  a 4+1 opportunity to[complete both an undergraduate and MEd degree in five years](http://education.temple.edu/aod/geography-and-urban-studies-ba-adult-organizational-development-med).
+Undergraduate majors in geography and urban studies majors also have  a 4+1 opportunity to [complete both an undergraduate and MEd degree in five years](http://education.temple.edu/aod/geography-and-urban-studies-ba-adult-organizational-development-med).

 Learn More about [Double Majoring in GUS and Education](http://education.temple.edu/aod/geography-and-urban-studies-ba-adult-organizational-development-med)